 [Rinex Format]: selected from Rinex2.10, Rinex3.02, and NONE.
-If configure using Nuwa, it will save trs file by default.

 [Antenna]: the antenna type.

 [Type]: selected from vertical, slant or pole.

 [Ant Height]: the height of the antenna.

 [DataAutoSave]: if this function is turned on, when the static recording time reaches the set duration, Oscar closes the current file record, reopens a file to continue recording, and this cycles; Oscar will also reopen a file to continue recording static when restart.
 If this function is turned off, Oscar will stop static recording when the recording time reaches the set duration.